Social movement: Dynamics

 This third stage, bureaucratization, is when movements must become more organized, centered around a more systematic model.
 The set up and system for going about the construct must be more formal, with people taking on specific roles and responsibilities.
 "In this phase their political power is greater than in the previous stages in that they may have more regular access to political elites."
-In this stage, one organization may take over another one in order to obtain a greater status and formal alliance.
+In this stage, one organization may take over another one to obtain a greater status and formal alliance.
 This 'taking over' may be a positive or negative move for organizations.
 Ella Baker, an activist who played a role in the NAACP, had proposed to the students of the student movement to start their own organization.
 This becomes known as the SNCC, the student nonviolent coordinating committee (1960s).
 The students could have joined forces with the SCLC, an already existing organization, but that would have been a poor bureaucratizing decision, as they would succumb to old ideologies.
 New and progressive ideas that challenge prior authority are crucial to social change.

 The declining of a social movement does not necessarily mean failure.
 There are multiple routes in which a movement may take before proceeding into decline.
 Success of a movement would result in permanent changes within the society and/or government that would result in a loss of need for protest.
 Failure is often the result of the incapability to keep a common focus, and work towards the goal in mind.
 "Failure of social movements due to organizational or strategic failings is common for many organizations".
 Such a route would result in the gradual breaking up of an organization, and out of the stages of movement.
 Co-optation results when people or groups are integrated and shift away from the social movement's initial concerns and values.
 Repression is another example, when the movement is slowly wiped away from the public platform through means of an outside force, usually being the government.
 The last route into declining is going mainstream, which is generally perceived as an overall success.
 This is when goals of the movement are taken into society as a part of daily life, making it a 'social norm.'
 For example, birth control is still a greatly debated topic on a government level, but it has been accepted into social life as a common thing that exists.

 It is important to recognize that though movements may disintegrate and cease to be active, the impact that they have in the social realm is success in its own way.
 It sparks the notion in new generations that the possibility to organize and make change is there.